alphagov/forms/decision-record/README.md

 1. Find the decision record in the list of [pull requests](https://github.com/alphagov/forms/pulls)
 2. Add a comment and / or approve the pull request

-## Approving a decision
+## Approving / superseding / rejecting a decision

-1. Set the Status to "Approved"
+1. Set the Status to either
+   - "Approved" (and where appropriate set the status of any superceded decision to "Superseded by DRXXX"), or
+   - "Rejected"
-2. Merge the pull request
+3. Merge the pull request